sixu0/SeisCLIP/README.md

 # 🌟 News

+* **2024.2.2:**  🌟🌟🌟 Congratulation!
+The paper has been published on IEEE Transactions on Geoscience and Remote Sensing (IEEE TGRS) [Links](https://ieeexplore.ieee.org/abstract/document/10400506).
 * **2023.9.14:** 🌟🌟🌟 Pretrained weight and a simple usage demo for out SeisCLIP have been released.
 The implementation of SeisCLIP for event classification also released.
 Because the location and focal mechanism analysis code need lib 'Pytorch_geometric', it may be challenging for beginners.
 To provide a more detailed documentation, we will release it later.
 (Python Version 3.9.0 is recommended)
 * **2023.9.8:** Paper is released at [arxiv](https://arxiv.org/abs/2309.02320), and code will be gradually released.
 * **2023.8.7:** Github Repository Initialization. (copy README template from Meta-Transformer)